Brick-Force-Aurora/Brick-Force/README.md

 ## Limitations
 - Only TDM fully implemented currently, other modes should load but might not fully work
+- Future support for Build Mode is planned
 - Only one room per host to simplify server
 - Item stats are mostly backup values loaded from disk and are different from Infernum servers
 - Most rare weapons and max up variants have empty stats and are therefore useless in game